iann838/workery/README.md

     -   `ZodDefault<ZodNumber>`
     -   `ZodDefault<ZodBoolean>`
     -   `ZodDefault<ZodNativeEnum>`
--   To preprocess parameters before being parsed by zod, pass the preprocessor function to `options.preprocessor`, for example: `Path(z.number(), { preprocessor: JSONCoerce })`.
+-   To preprocess parameters before being parsed by zod, pass the preprocessor function to `options.preprocessor`, for example: `Path(z.number(), { preprocessor: jsonCoerce })`.
 -   Body parameters access 3 more values other than zod types: `String`, `Blob` and `ReadableStream` (passed as is).
 Here is how it interprets in OAS:
     -   `Body(String)`: Receives a text body, returns `await req.text()`.
     -   `Body(Blob)`: Receives a binary file body, returns `await req.blob()`.
     -   `Body(ReadableStream)`: Receives a binary file body, returns `req.body` without reading it.
 -   Body parameters can specify a `options.mediaType`, defaults to `application/json`.
 -   Depends parameters are in other words: unorganized middlewares that returns a value.
 The parameter specifications in dependencies will be rendered on the route automatically, however, if you wish to use the values of a dependency parameter and for its typings to work, you must manually include it on the route parameters using `...myDependency.parameters`.
+-   Responds parameters specifies the OpenAPI response structure for the route, it returns an OAS3.1 `ResponseConfig` and works interchangeably.

 ## Responses